computas/tekniskmuseum-backend/README.md

 All python requirements should be included in `requirements.txt`, and can be installed by running
 * `pip install -r requirements.txt`

+## **Migration of Images and Training the Model**

+The backend is setup with scripts to use the image data from the QuickDraw dataset and process this.
+This includes transforming the image format from ndjson to png, uploading them to azure blob storage, and after that uploading it to Azure CustomVision for training.

+This also assumes that both Azure Blob Storage and Azure CustomVision is already setup and running.

+### **Downloading the dataset from Quickdraw and uploading it to blob storage**

+1. Downloading the dataset can be done by cding into preprocessing, and running `gsutil -m cp gs://quickdraw_dataset/full/simplified/*.ndjson ./data`.

+Note that the entire dataset is around ~22GB.
+More info on the dataset can be found on the [Github page](https://github.com/googlecreativelab/quickdraw-dataset#get-the-data).

+Migrating the data to the Blob Storage is done in `src/preprocessing/data_migration.py`.
+This script uses the library *cairocffi* to transform the image vectors into pngs.
+This also requires to have *Cairo* Downloaded on the machine running the script.
+It is recommended to install this on either macOS or WSL.

+2. Instructions for WSL/Ubuntu and macOS.
+    - On Ubuntu, run `sudo apt install libcairo2-dev pkg-config python3-dev`
+    - On macOS/Homebrew, run `brew install cairo pkg-config`

+While it is not the same python library, the documentation for [pycairo](https://pycairo.readthedocs.io/en/latest/getting_started.html) has some notes on installing Cairo.

+3. Install the *cairocffi* package with `pip install cairocffi`

+4. Open `transfer.sh` from in the src folder, and type in the words you want to migrate to the blob storage

+5. Run `bash transfer.sh` from the src folder once the script is read

+Assuming everything runs without errors, the images should now be in the blob storage

+### **Uploading the data to Azure CustomVision and training an iteration of the classification model**

+There is not a specific script to do this step, but both functions are ready for use in `src/customvision/classifier.py`.
+The classifier class is also initizalied in `src/webapp/api.py`, meaning the data can be uploaded and trained on there.

+1. Add the lines for uploading images to api.py, so it looks something like the code below. "labels" is the list of labels to be trained on, e.g. ["airplane", "apple", "ant"]

+        # Initialize CV classifier
+        classifier = Classifier()
+        classifier.upload_images(labels, "oldimgcontainer")

+2. Run `startapp.sh` once, assuming the images gets uploaded without error, the upload_images line should be removed before running `startapp.sh` again later.

+3. Go to [customvision.ai](customvision.ai), and click on the `Train` button in the top right after entering the correct project.
+For most use cases, `Quick Training` can be chosen here.

 ## **Conventions and Rules**

 ### **Coding Conventions**